Icardi-Editz/Co0734s-Gun-Mod-/README.md

 # 🔫 Co0734's Gun Mod - The Ultimate Firearm Expansion for Minecraft!

 Welcome to the **Co0734's Gun Mod**, a powerful and customizable firearm expansion for Minecraft!
-This mod adds modern and futuristic weapons, attachments, ammo systems, and tactical gear to spice up your survival, PVP, and adventure experiences.
+This mod adds modern and futuristic weapons, ammo systems, and tactical gear to spice up your survival, PVP, and adventure experiences.

 ---